 - About Us Page Writing Tips

 - 3. Provide Links

 1. Boonshoft Museum of Discovery

-This children’s science and history museum in Dayton, Ohio, does a great job of helping visitors learn more about the company’s mission and history and what they offer young children and adults.
-The company’s about us page also updates the latest changes at the museum through a newsfeed featured on the site, allowing visitors to learn more about the latest at the museum without having to scroll to a new page.
+Boonshoft Museum of Discovery is a children’s science and history museum in Dayton, Ohio, that does a great job of helping visitors learn more about the company’s mission and history and what it offers young children and adults.
+The company’s About Us page also offers updates on the latest changes at the museum through a newsfeed featured on the site.
+This allows visitors to learn about forthcoming and current events and news without scrolling to a new page.